Stop Blaming Yourself For Abuse | BTR.ORG

 BTR.ORG Supports Victims of Emotional Abuse

 At BTR, we understand the complex emotions that women feel as they process trauma and abuse.
 Feelings of self-betrayal are real and can be devastating.
 But understand that you are not to blame for the abuse that you have endured.
 In fact, you are a triumphant warrior for just surviving another day through the trauma.
+Our BTR.ORG Group Sessions are available to you as a safe space to process your trauma and begin your journey to healing.
+Attend a session today.

 Check your inbox for Your Next 3 Steps to emotional peace.
 Taking these steps can change your life!
 We'll be with you every step of the way.